MDZuhudu/MDZuhudu/README.md

 Information Technologist
 ------------------------

-I've been learning coding for more than a decade with experience in HTML, JavaScript, CSS, PHP, C++, Java and Python.
+I've been learning coding for more than 5 years with experience in HTML, JavaScript, CSS, PHP, C++, Java and Python.
 And am always available for new experience!

 *   🌍  I'm based in Kano
 *   ✉️  You can contact me at [muhddahiruusman@gmail.com](mailto:muhddahiruusman@gmail.com)